planetlabs/planet-client-python/docs/get-started/get-your-planet-account.md

 title: Get Your Planet Account
 ---

-Whenever you use the Planet SDK for Python to connect to Planet Labs PBC, you’ll need to authenticate with the Planet server.
+Whenever you use the Planet SDK for Python to connect to Planet's APIs, you’ll need to authenticate with the Planet server.
 To do so, you need a Planet account with your own user name and password.

 ## Confirm your Planet account